-The third article in our PPC paid search series.
+The third article in our search PPC series.

 The more feasible solution is to target long-tail keywords that are less general, more descriptive and less costly to bid on.
 Upon first blush, concentrating on these more definitive search terms seems like it would diminish your opportunity to attract the most promising prospects.
 In actuality, long-tail keywords are strategic way to cost effectively get your message in front of the right prospects — at a time when they’re ready to convert.

 Providing added impetus at the bottom of the sales funnel.

 While long-tail keyword phrases can be used at any stage in the sales cycle, they are generally most valuable at the bottom of the funnel.
 This is a stage where prospects have most likely explored various options, picked up key knowledge about your offering/benefits, and are getting close to making a final purchase decision.

 Here are a few key reasons to incorporate a long-tail keywords strategy in your next PPC paid search campaign.